The Great British Dig

 The Great British Dig: History in Your Back Garden is a factual television programme about community archaeology, that airs on More 4 and Channel 4, produced by Strawberry Blond TV.
 Presented by comedian and actor Hugh Dennis along with three archaeological experts, each episode sees the team arrive in a local community somewhere in Britain, and knock on people's doors to ask if they can dig in their gardens and shared spaces.

 The pilot aired on More 4 in April 2020, and was followed by a 4-episode series starting on 17 February 2021 on More 4, repeated on Channel 4 on Sunday evenings from 24 October 2021.
 The five-episode second series aired from 29 December 2021.
-Series three aired in 2022, and a rumoured fourth series is predicted to air in 2023.
+Series three aired in 2022, and a fourth series aired in 2023.

 Format

 Each week the team arrives in a different local community, and sets about unlocking clues to mysteries about the past by digging in the gardens and community spaces of local residents.
 The show typically opens with Hugh meeting the experts, who explain what they're looking for that week, and who then drag him off to rally local support in the hope of drumming up some volunteers.
 In addition to the on-screen archaeologists, there are a number of professionals involved in excavating the trenches and helping the residents to learn more about uncovering the past, and various specialists who help to further illuminate the questions at hand.